My retelling of a tale of personal terror and horror, involving lost toes and hospitals that blow ...

-It was the toe that finally brought me down.
+It was the toe that finally brought me down and led to my 3 Months before the mast.
 Specifically, the fourth toe on the right foot.
 Kind of embarrassing for a 6-foot, 200-pound guy who made his living teaching martial arts for over 40 years, but there you have it.
 A damned toe; something you take for granted your whole life until it goes kaput.

 During the late summer months, I began to notice a certain amount of pain in both my right leg and foot when I would go for walks around the neighborhood.
 It started off not too badly, just enough to make me occasionally grimace, so I thought nothing of it.
 Mr. Macho.
 Right.

 Nor did I think much of the fact that my toe was beginning to assume a strange hue, a hue that’s normally only seen on overripe bananas.

 When it got to the point where I had to use a cane to walk around and the pain was beginning to test my resolve, I finally caved in to the advice of friends and loved ones and allowed myself to be hauled off to the local purgatory, aka The Hospital.
 Keep in mind this was really the first time I had been to a hospital in, oh, let’s say, 37 years.
 The last time I went surgeons were still smoking during surgery.

 So, the bright red and white meat wagon pulls up, they wheel me out on a gurney (which I’d always assumed was something an organ grinder and his monkey used, but no) and give me the bumpy ride to the hospital, all the while an EMT sitting next to me in the back asking such pertinent questions as “What is your religion?”, “What is your favorite color?” and “Do you have an emergency contact?” (“Philosophical Taoist”, “black” and “Satan”, respectively).